LOOKING FOR THE TOP GUADALAJARA MEXICO THINGS TO DO?

 In addition to the Orozco murals, there are rotating exhibitions, the Guillermo del Toro Movie Theater, ballet, and theater performances.
 There are some cool pictures of Barack Obama, Felipe Calderon, and Stephen Harper at the North American Leaders’ Summit in the Cabañas main hall with the murals.

-If you have a limited amount of time in Guadalajara it is worth doing some research to start with the best examples of each category.
-These are my suggestions
+If you have a limited amount of time in Guadalajara it is worth doing some research.
+Don’t settle for average.
+These are my suggestions for finding great restaurants in Guadalajara.

 Mexican markets are amazing.
 Under one roof you have a concentration of small vendors that represent local ingredients and recipes.
 Whenever you get to a new town you should check out the markets.
 In Guadalajara, the most important markets are Abastos (wholesale market), Alcalde (old school downtown market), Santa Tere (neighborhood-style), San Juan de Dios (massive indoor market), and the Mercado del Mar in Zapopan (seafood).
 For those of us not accustomed to eating in a market the experience is visceral.
 The food is exceptional but the experience could be life-changing.

-I am not much of a fan of the torta ahogada.
-Not really my thing.
 When it comes to the traditional foods of Guadalajara, I am all about the birria.
-Jalisco style roasted goat stew is one of the great culinary traditions of Mexico.
-You can find excellent birria in the markets, in the Plaza de las 9 Esquinas or in the Chololo Hacienda.
+Jalisco-style roasted goat stew is one of the great culinary traditions of Mexico.
+You can find excellent birria in the markets, in the Plaza de las 9 Esquinas, or in the Chololo Hacienda.
 Do not miss out on this one.

 I like to think about the Guadalajara food scene before Alcalde and after Alcalde.
 Chef Paco Ruano put Guadalajara on the map as a destination for Haute Mexican cuisine.
 He has convinced the locals to try new things and paved the way for a modern food movement.
 I love sitting at the kitchen bar to watch all the action.
 Make sure to try the frijoles puercos appetizer and the arroz con leche dessert are world-class.